ARUP-NGS/BMFtools/README.md

 #TODO (ish):
+0. Paper/Presentations
+    1. slides of qc, slide explaining why m.a.p., slide stating our advantages vs others
 1. SNV:
-    0. Throw a dog a bone
+    0. QC Metrics
         1. % "On-Target" reads
         2. Average Non-Zero Insert Size
         3. Coverage Bedfile
         4. # unique reads
         5. Fraction of FamSize =1 for all FamSizes
         6. Mean # Reads Per Family.
-    0. Filters and Preprocessing
+    0. Filters and Preprocessing/Postprocessing
-        1. SV Filter (not implemented - was debugging)
+        1. FracAlignFilter?
+Minimum # of bases aligned (len - S - D - I) ?
-        2. FracAlignFilter
+        2. FFPE option
     1. SNV confidence model
         1. Probability of finding a mutation with a given frequency with enough samples.
         2. Probability of correctly sequencing if correct.
+        3. VQS model (start, paper and pencil?)
     1. Error Characterization Code
         1. Write database reading and processing.
         2. Add tile/x pos/y pos information to error characterization code (or at least an SVM for making calls), along with cluster count.
 (Parse from the Stats xml from bcl2fastq2)
-    2. VQS model (start, paper and pencil?)
     2. Consider haplotyping by leveraging reads covering multiple SNPs.
     3. Info Fields
         1. Add INFO fields for the new NF/ND tags to the VCF header (added to the VCF already)
-        1. Remove BS INFO field, change how the FILTER requiring both strands.

 2. Indels:
-    0. Debugging DSD/DSI
+    0. Debugging DSI
-    1. Work on smaller indels directly in BAM with cigar strings.
-(Some progress on it, but it has to wait until SNVs are fully-solved)
     2. Indel realignment might perform better if the "normal" reads are removed, IE, properly-mapped reads without I, D, or S in it.
     3. FreeBayes with a longer --haplotype-length, demultiplexing first, and a high ploidy + pre-filtering should get us what we want.
     4. And, perhaps we need something like Scalpel for larger indels.